hrutavmodha/desktop-assistant/README.md

 # 🧠 Voice-GPT

-- Voice-GPT is a **Transformer-based Voice Assistant**
+- Voice-GPT is a **ML-based Voice Assistant**

-- Voice-GPT is a desktop-based voice assistant powered by a fine-tuned transformer model, which is built using Python, Electron.js and Node.js.
+- Voice-GPT is a desktop-based voice assistant powered by the ML model, which is built using Python.

+- The UI is built using Electron.js while inference is done by using Node.js.

 - It understands your speech, processes it using a custom-trained intent recognition model and executes platform-specific commands.